 Introduction to limits and differential/integral calculus with a wide variety of applications.
 Students interested in intensive use of mathematics should take MATH 1234.
 Credit not awarded for both MATH 1212 and MATH 1234 unless followed by MATH 1248.
 See MATH 1242.
 Prerequisite: C- or better in MATH 1012 or C- or better in MATH 1034, or a score of 61 or higher on the placement assessment.

-Prereqs enforced by the system: MATH 1012 or MATH 1034 or ALEKS MPA of at least 61; Small group problem sessions available, days/times TBD; Open to Degree and PACE students
+Prereqs enforced by the system: C- or better in MATH 1012 or C- or in MATH 1034 or Math Placement Assessment score of at least 61; Open to Degree and PACE students

 Fundamentals of Calculus I is the first course in our two-course applied calculus sequence.
 The follow-up course is Math 020 --- Fundamentals of Calculus II.
 Fundamentals of Calculus I is an introduction to the calculus of functions of one variable.
 This will include an understanding of the concepts of limits, continuity, the definition of the derivative, the Fundamental Theorem of Calculus, techniques and applications of differentiation, basic integration including substitution, and assorted applications of integration.
 This basically covers chapters 2 – 5 of the textbook given below.
 Topics will be presented with a level of depth and rigor appropriate for students pursuing degrees in business, economics, social and life sciences.
 Please speak to the Department of Mathematics and Statistics if you are unsure if you are taking the correct calculus course.